 - 1. Complete and return the admission application. - 2.
-Submit a high school transcript, GED scores, and complete college transcript(s).
+Submit a high school transcript, high school equivalency scores, and college transcript(s) if student desires evaluation of any previous coursework for transfer credit.
 Official transcripts are required.
 A transcript is an "official transcript" when it is received by the college through the mail directly from the high school, college, or other institution.
-It is the applicant's responsibility to request that transcripts be sent. - 3.
+It is the applicant's responsibility to request that transcripts be sent.
+(Note: Students using VA benefits must obtain all college transcripts from all previously attended institutions of higher education.
+Students applying for all health science programs including Nursing, Dental, Vet Med, and Physical Therapy Assistant must obtain all college transcripts.) - 3.
 Take the placement test.
 Minimum placement test scores are required to take entry-level curriculum English and mathematics courses.